 York Beach Maine

 Maine has had an extensive history of MRC units over the years.
-There are currently 8 units serving the people of Maine.
+There are currently 3 units serving the people of Maine.
 To ensure coverage across the entire state, a unit has been established in each of Maine’s Public Health Districts.

 Serving Public Health District 1 – “York”

 This unit is currently on hiatus, and seeking a new Unit Coordinator to take the helm.
 Unit was previously based at the University of New England in Biddeford, and composed mainly of students from that institution.
-The next Unit Coordinator will be tasked with engaging UNE as well as the broader community.

 Serving Public Health District 5 – “Central”